 Security risks such as zero-day threats can easily get through firewalls and past antivirus technologies, causing unforeseen problems and circumstances for security and compliance.

 File and system integrity monitoring software should have the ability to detect changes in real-time from a known and trusted state of operation.
-FIM tools should have a low Mean Time To Identify (MTTI) a breach or security incident, measure in seconds instead of the industry average of 206 days.
+FIM tools should have a low Mean Time To Identify (MTTI) a breach or security incident and measure in seconds instead of the industry average of 206 days.
 A solid FIM approach should be based upon an understanding of what is correct and executed to operate/run in an IT environment as opposed to utilizing a reference database of known malicious code that will always be reactive in nature.

 2. 24x7 SITUATIONAL AWARENESS